aiisahik/gourmet-takehome-data/README.md

 3. There are at least 4 transactions in the set

-4. No two transactions in the set are less than 4 days apart.
+4. All transactions in a sequence  must be at least 4 days apart from each other.

 *Note: that it is not necessary for a transaction to be part of a sequence.*